10leej/padice/README.md

 # padice
-Largely a python learning for me
+Largely a python learning experiment for me because "Hello World" is too easy in most any language